saprismhq/saprism/client/src/lib/api/README.md

 # API Organization Structure

-This directory contains the organized API layer for the Salespring application, providing a clean, structured approach to state management with TanStack Query.
+This directory contains the organized API layer for the Saprism application, providing a clean, structured approach to state management with TanStack Query.

 ## Architecture Overview